 No doubt we will hear more of Cardinal Dolan.

-You might not have to give a speech in such auspicious surroundings.
+Unlike Cardinal Timothy Dolan, you might not have to give a speech in such auspicious surroundings.
 But when you do have that calling for a major conference speech, please don’t hesitate to get in touch when you need either a half-day practice session or a speech rehearsal.